Secondary (English Medium) PGDE

 Can I progress into further study?

-The PGDE Secondary programme links directly to the MEd Critical Enquiry in Education which offers a structured programme to support professional learning throughout your teaching career.
+The PGDE Secondary course links directly to the MEd Critical Enquiry

 Is there more information available online?